timeplus-io/proton/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   `max_data_part_size_bytes` — the maximum size of a part that can be stored on any of the volume’s disks.
 If the a size of a merged part estimated to be bigger than `max_data_part_size_bytes` then this part will be written to a next volume.
 Basically this feature allows to keep new/small parts on a hot (SSD) volume and move them to a cold (HDD) volume when they reach large size.
 Do not use this setting if your policy has only one volume.
 -   `move_factor` — when the amount of available space gets lower than this factor, data automatically start to move on the next volume if any (by default, 0.1).
 -   `prefer_not_to_merge` — Disables merging of data parts on this volume.
 When this setting is enabled, merging data on this volume is not allowed.
 This allows controlling how ClickHouse works with slow disks.
+-   `perform_ttl_move_on_insert` — Disables TTL move on data part INSERT.
+By default if we insert a data part that already expired by the TTL move rule it immediately goes to a volume/disk declared in move rule.
+This can significantly slowdown insert in case if destination volume/disk is slow (e.g. S3).
+-   `load_balancing` - Policy for disk balancing, `round_robin` or `least_used`.

 Cofiguration examples: